 Unlike the familiar love, the underpinning of a selfless love is downright surrender to that considered more worthy.
 The unfathomable paradox of that is, it does not end with sacrifice, but death.
 You die to everything that you held dear for that which is valuable beyond measure.
 The man who once asked his favorite disciple, do you love me, replies to him about the result of that love, indicating his death.
 After that very question, he predicates the result of that love.
 “Very truly I tell you, when you were younger you dressed yourself and went where you wanted; but when you are old you will stretch out your hands, and someone else will dress you and lead you where you do not want to go“.

 Truly, the disciple and the man who told that died in that fashion, unclad, pierced, and taken up a wooden stake.
 The result of any selfless love is time and again death, though not in physical terms.
 That is the highest form there is of any love.
 When you are not younger, you understand the depth and pain of those words.
-Honestly, the only person and cause worthy to have such a selfless death, even against your will, is our creator.
-To invest in anything lesser than that is a conscious risk to take.
-For we run through untold miseries for failing to distinguish that of genuine value.
+We all are in that journey to find that person or cause that deserves a selfless giving.
+For we run through untold miseries for failing to distinguish that of real value.

 For man is time and again consumed by himself.
 There is always the pride of I. The fruitlessness of those that are perpetually consumed by the thoughts of their own comfort and needs.
 Even when words and phrases are sugarcoated beyond reason for the gains of the self.
 One of the finest writers and theologians of our times, CS Lewis, captured it in these lines.